kkaleidoskull/kkaleidoskull/README.md

 ⤷ any/all ships

+⤷ people who use the term irl to describe a c'link/kin etc (unless you actually experience delusions, please dont use this term; its disrespectful)

+⤷ people who whitewash characters

 ⤷ fnaf afton skins (eh mostly just bc little kids, aftons just iwc, some of yall are chill)

 ⤷ people who hate on fnaf hw/sb/etc bc they "arent the original" or "dont feel like fnaf" etc